helena-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 ## Using the Auto-Device with OpenVINO Samples and Benchmark App

-Note that every OpenVINO sample that supports "-d" (which stands for "device") command-line option transparently accepts the Auto-device.
+Note that every OpenVINO sample that supports the "-d" (which stands for "device") command-line option transparently accepts the Auto-device.
-The Benchmark Application is the best example of the optimal usage of the Auto-device.
+The Benchmark Application is the best example of optimal usage of the Auto-device.
 You do not need to set the number of requests and CPU threads, as the application provides optimal out-of-the-box performance.
-Below is the example command-line to evaluate AUTO performance with that:
+Below is an example command to evaluate AUTO performance with the Benchmark application:

 ```sh
 ./benchmark_app –d AUTO –m <model> -i <input> -niter 1000
 ```
-You can also use the auto-device with limit device choice:
+You can also use the Auto-device plugin with limited device choice:

 ```sh
 ./benchmark_app –d AUTO:CPU,GPU –m <model> -i <input> -niter 1000
 ```

+**NOTES**
-Note that the default CPU stream is 1 if using “-d AUTO”.
+* The default CPU stream is 1 if using “-d AUTO”.

-Note that you can use the FP16 IR to work with auto-device.
+* You can use the FP16 IR to work with Auto-device.
-Also note that no demos are (yet) fully optimized for the auto-device, by means of selecting the most suitable device, using the GPU streams/throttling, and so on.
+* No demos are fully optimized for Auto-device yet to select the most suitable device, use GPU streams/throttling, and so on.